Choosing leather for shoes

 Stretch

 The natural stretch direction of the leather must be taken into consideration when cutting out the pieces.
-Closer to the spine, the leather stretches alongside ‘with’ the spine (in both ways from head to butt), and is firm in the other direction.
+Closer to the spine, the leather stretches alongside ‘with’ the spine (in both ways, from head to butt), and is firm in the other direction.
 Closer to the belly, the deal is the opposite: here the leather stretches both ways from spine to belly, and is slightly more firm in the other direction (from butt to front).
 I place the patterns so that the stretch direction of each individual upper piece goes in under the last of the shoe.
-I favor the 1st and 2d grade areas in the image above.
-Sometimes I may just sneak a little into a 3d grade area for more hidden parts of the shoe (like quarters), but usually not.
-I never use any 4th grade areas.

 Upper leather

 Upper leather should ideally be between 3 and 5 oz in thickness, which is equivalent to ca 1.2 – 2.0 mm.
+(1 oz = 0,4 mm).
 For a first shoe project, I’d favor around 3-4 oz chrome tanned calf for uppers.
-Upper leather can be sourced cheaply, or it can be very pricey.

-Depicted here is an upper in Tannerie d’Annoay scotch grain from Kolde leder.
+Depicted here is an upper in Tannerie d’Annoay scotch grain from Kolde leder – an excellent choice.

 Lining

 Lining is ideally made from vegetable tanned calf IMO, between 2 and 3 oz in thickness (ca 0.8 to 1.2 mm).
-My favorite lining atm is this 0,8 mm vegetable tanned baby calf.
-Chrome tanned leather can also be used as lining, but I prefer vegetable tanned.
+I like to use 0,8 mm vegetable tanned baby calf.
+Chrome tanned leather can also be used as lining, but I prefer vegetable tanned for various reasons.

 Beading